MyHubAlex/feathers-guide/offline/own-setup.md

 The client service is then brought up to data with a snapshot.

-## Replicate entire file using -data
+## Replicate entire file using own-data

 #### Server code